 Pros

-Very supportive casing for aggressive eMTB trail riding
+Stronger casing support for aggressive eMTB riding

 Cons